koschke/zwift/README.md

 If you do not use this option, `zwift.py` will add your workout specification as a description.

-Finally, if you use option `-h`, `zwift.py` will print a description on how it can be called and exits.
+Finally, if you use option `-h`, `zwift.py` will print its version number and a description on how it can be called and then exits.
 No Zwift workout file will be generated.